Ultimo-Software-Solutions/DevelopmentBlog/Blogs/Bicep/Bicep.md

 # Deploy Bicep to azure

 If you are confident enough, now it is time to deploy.
 Since I created multiple resource groups, the deployment is done on the subscription level.
+The result is a consistent configuration.
+No missing firewall settings and the naming is consistent.
 ```
 > az deployment sub create --location $location --template-file $bicepFile --parameters $parameterFile
 ```